MU-Data-Science/KGSAR/README.md

     $ pip3 install openpyxl
     $ pip3 install xlrd
     $ pip3 install --upgrade opencv-python==4.5.4.60

+If you wish to update your environment in case a package is failing, please use:

+    $ sudo apt-update

 You are now ready to generate knowledge graphs by following the execution instructions in the [KG-Gen-README.md](/KG/README.md)!